- Non-Research Specialties

 - 20th Century

 I love using unusual sources and social history to solve puzzles.
-I also do short-term tasks like obtaining copies of documents from area repositories.
+I also do short-term tasks like obtaining copies of documents from area repositories, and I provide coaching to researchers who are stuck.
 I visit various repositories in Suffolk & Middlesex counties in metro Boston.
 I have a special interest in researching people, families, and communities that have been marginalized in surviving records.
-My research focuses include (but are not limited to) colonial-era New England; researching enslaved and recently free Northerners; researching emigrants' British Isles ancestors and relatives; tracking migratory families; researching immigrants, from the colonial era to the 20th century; and helping edit and design family history books.
+My research focuses include (but are not limited to) colonial-era New England; researching enslaved and recently free Northerners; researching emigrants' British Isles ancestors and relatives; tracking migratory families; and researching immigrants, from the colonial era to the 20th century.

 My personal research has given me skills in tracking migratory people, both between and within countries, and has exposed me to a wide range of record sets and types of research.
 Some of the record sets I especially enjoy using are school records, historical newspapers, court records, tax records, account books, notarial records, maps, and cemetery records, as well as using DNA test results as a complement to traditional research methods.